pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 The event store then uses an "active record strategy" to persist the sequenced items into a particular database management system.
-The active record strategy uses an active record class to manipulate records in particular database table.
+The active record strategy uses an active record class to manipulate records in a particular database table.

 Hence you can use a different database table by substituting an alternative active record class.
 You can use a different database management system by substituting an